Michael Bush: College career

-Bush's breakout season came as a junior in 2005, as he rushed for 1,143 yards on 205 carries, averaging 5.6 yards per carry, racked up 23 rushing touchdowns, and was second in NCAA Division I-A in scoring to LenDale White.
+Bush's breakout season came as a junior in 2005, as he rushed for 1,143 yards on 205 carries, averaging 5.6 yards per carry, racked up a Big East-leading 23 rushing touchdowns, and was second in NCAA Division I-A in scoring to LenDale White.
 He was also widely considered to be a preseason candidate for the 2006 Heisman Trophy.
-Though he could have left early for the NFL Draft, Bush decided to return for his senior season.
+Though he could have left early for the NFL draft, Bush decided to return for his senior season.

-He came into the 2006 projected as one of the top 10 players for the 2007 NFL Draft, and his season began successfully as expected.
+He came into the 2006 projected as one of the top 10 players for the 2007 NFL draft, and his season began successfully as expected.
 His first carry of the season was a 48-yard run for a touchdown in the Cardinals' annual rivalry game with Kentucky.
 He then scored two more touchdowns in the first half, and had carried for 128 yards when he was tackled by Kentucky linebacker Wesley Woodyard during a routine rushing play in the third quarter and suffered a broken right tibia.
 The injury was so bad that ESPN announced before the end of the game that Bush would miss the remainder of the 2006 season.
 The injury required the insertion of a steel rod and a second operation to facilitate the healing process.

 Bush participated in 3 bowl games during his career as a Cardinal.
 The first was a GMAC Bowl loss to Miami University in which Bush ran for 33 yards on 9 attempts, behind Gates' 12 carries for 128 yards.
-Bush would do better in the Liberty Bowl victory over Boise State with 12 carries for 96 yards, his best performance in a bowl game.
-Bush finished his bowl career in the 2005 Gator Bowl with 94 yards on 16 carries.
+Bush fared better in the Liberty Bowl victory over Boise State with 12 carries for 96 yards, his best performance in a bowl game.
+Bush finished his bowl career in the Gator Bowl with 94 yards on 16 carries against Virginia Tech.